ju1ien1100/SimpleDAW/README.md

 and indicators of what should be done/ can be done.

 ## User Stories
-- As a user, I want to be able to play and hear audio files
+- As a user, I want to be able to play and hear audio files (yes)
-- As a user, I want to be able to make different song
+- As a user, I want to be able to make different song (yes)
-- As a user, I want to be able to make different tracks/measures in a song
+- As a user, I want to be able to make different tracks/measures in a song (yes)
-- As a user, I want to be able to edit the tracks/measures in a song
+- As a user, I want to be able to edit the tracks/measures in a song (yes)
-- As a user, I want to be able to add different instruments to a song
+- As a user, I want to be able to add different instruments to a song (yes)
-- As a user, I want to be able to create melodies from notes
+- As a user, I want to be able to create melodies from notes (yes)
-- As a user, I want to be able to create chords from notes
+- As a user, I want to be able to create chords from notes (yes)
-- As a user, I want to be able to create an outputted file of my song
+- As a user, I want to be able to output file of my song (Not yet, won't work with more hardware for jacoco report)
-- As a user, I want to be able to add audio files to my songs
+- As a user, I want to be able to add audio files to my songs (needs dependencies)
-- As a user, I want to be able to view the different tracks/measures in my song
+- As a user, I want to be able to view the different tracks/measures in my song (yes)
-- As a user, I want to be able to edit the different tracks/measures
+- As a user, I want to be able to edit the different tracks/measures (yes)
-- As a user, I want to be able to control audio features with viewable inputs
+- As a user, I want to be able to control audio features with viewable inputs (yes)